Functional Limitation Reporting for Non-Medicare Insurance Types

 Designate Your New Primary Functional Limitation

 In this section of the Subjective Tab, select your patient’s primary functional limitation category.
 The system will prevent you from finalizing your note if your patient’s primary functional limitation does not align with your selections in the Current Functional Limitation section.

 Outcome Measurement Tools

 In this section of the Objective Tab, select, perform, and score at least one outcome measurement tool.
-You’ll notice a badge (in this case a “C” for Carrying/Moving Objects) next to the outcome measurement tools that we feel are most appropriate to your patient’s primary functional limitation.
+You’ll notice a badge (in this case a “S” for Self Care) next to the outcome measurement tools that we feel are most appropriate to your patient’s primary functional limitation.
 You can choose to use the tests we suggest or your own.
 For more information on completing an OMT, click here.

 Beneath the Assessment/Diagnosis field, you will have a second opportunity to complete your severity modifiers.
 Here, you can factor in clinical judgment as well as patient context to establish where your patient is functioning currently (current status) and where you believe he or she will be at the completion of therapy (goal status).
 There is also a space to document your clinical rationale for selecting a particular severity modifier.
 This text box will automatically populate based on the completed outcome measurement tool.
 If you already completed functional reporting in the Objective Tab but wish to change your original selection you may do so in this section.
 Your answers here will replace your answers in the Objective Tab.

 WebPT will automatically transfer your patient’s primary functional limitation and corresponding goals into the text boxes for the problem list and goals list, respectively.
 Required: you must select a goal duration using the drop-down menu.